Absent Sitter:

 Colorgenics:

 An area of study associating colors with specific feelings.
 According to practitioners of colorgenics, colors have a very strong influence not only on our feelings, but on ourselves.
 Blue is calming, while red is exciting and stimulating.
 Yellow is an upbeat color that boosts our love of life.
 Green grounds us and makes us feel connected with the earth.
 Violet awakens love and kindness.
-See Aura Colors.
+See

 Color Therapy: